Professional Websites for Medical & Dental Practices

 Website for Ophthalmology Practices

 Ophthalmology practices serve a particularly heterogeneous patient base - from children with orthoptic issues, to working-age glasses wearers, to older patients with age-related eye conditions such as cataracts, glaucoma or macular degeneration.
 The website must cover this range and at the same time be built so that elderly people with impaired vision can navigate comfortably.
-Large font sizes, high contrast and calm navigation are not optional here - barrier-free design under the BFSG (Barrierefreiheitsstärkungsgesetz) plays an especially important role in this specialty.
+Large font sizes, high contrast and calm navigation are an especially important quality standard in this specialty.

 Typical service areas include routine examinations, glaucoma screening (intraocular pressure, OCT), retinal examinations, cataract surgery, intravitreal injections for macular degeneration, driver's license assessments and orthoptic clinics.
-Many practices additionally offer surgical services such as refractive surgery or eyelid corrections - here the HWG rules on presenting medical procedures apply particularly strictly.
-A clear separation between statutory service, private service and aesthetic offering is legally important and helps patients develop realistic expectations for their visit.
+Many practices additionally offer surgical services such as refractive surgery or eyelid corrections - here statements and imagery should be prepared with particular restraint.
+A clear separation between statutory service, private service and aesthetic offering helps patients develop realistic expectations for their visit.

 Website for Orthopedic Practices